roksanajand/statistics_exercises/README.md

 # Statistics exercises
-This repository contains exercises in statistics completed during my second year of studies.
-The tasks cover fundamental and advanced topics in probability theory, random variables, and statistical analysis.
-Each folder represents a set of problems focused on specific theoretical concepts and their practical applications.

-This repository contains exercises in statistics completed during my second year of studies.
-The tasks cover fundamental and advanced topics in probability theory, random variables, and statistical analysis.
-Each folder represents a set of problems focused on specific theoretical concepts and their practical applications.
+This repository contains a series od 12 notebooks completed during my second year of studies.
+It is designed to explore various statistical concepts, hypothesis testing methods, and data analysis techniques.
+Each notebook focuses on a specific topic, providing theoretical background, practical implementation, and visualizations to enhance understanding.

-The exercises range from understanding basic probability distributions and hypothesis testing to advanced techniques such as bootstrapping, permutation tests, and analysis of variance (ANOVA).
-Alongside custom implementations of statistical methods, the notebooks include visualizations to aid comprehension and demonstrate results effectively.
-These exercises emphasize both theoretical rigor and hands-on application, providing a strong foundation for tackling real-world data analysis problems.

-Whether it's calculating confidence intervals using bootstrap methods, testing hypotheses with parametric and non-parametric techniques, or analyzing variance across multiple groups, this repository serves as a comprehensive learning resource for mastering statistical methods.
+The tasks include:

+1. Exploring probability distributions and descriptive statistics.
+2. Conducting statistical hypothesis testing using parametric, non-parametric, bootstrap, and permutation methods.
+3. Performing variance analysis and post-hoc tests such as Tukey's HSD.
+4. Implementing and analyzing real-world data with custom and library-based statistical functions.
+5. Visualizing results with detailed graphs and heatmaps for deeper insights.

+These notebooks serve as a comprehensive guide for understanding and applying statistical methods to real-world problems, emphasizing both manual implementations and the use of Python libraries like `scipy`, `numpy`, `pandas`, and `matplotlib`.
+Each notebook builds upon the previous concepts, offering a structured approach to learning statistics and data analysis.

 ### cwl1: Discrete Random Variable Distributions